simonc56/rtorrent-disk-checker/README.md

 - slack notifications
 - no permanent cache update needed
 - allow to exceptionally bypass disk check with label 'bypass'
+- if last removed torrent is large, some smaller removed torrents can stay (optimization)

 ## Script Explanation